info-com/zenya-api-docs/source/classify-tweets.rst

 Classify a list of tweets and return scored categories and keywords.
 This call creates a new result resource that will be available for either 2 days or until being successfully consumed in a GET call.

 The response from the POST call should include a 201 HTTP Status-Code (:rfc:`2616#section-10.2.2`) as well as a "result_uri" pointing to the result set.
 If the result set is not yet completed, the GET call will return a 202 HTTP Status-Code (:rfc:`2616#section-10.2.3`).

+*There is a limit of 1,000 tweets per call.*

 Resource URL
 ^^^^^^^^^^^^